LaurentBouquet/docker_MySQL-on-host_for-dev/README.md

-# Docker containers with locale MySQL database
+# Docker containers with MySQL database in the host

+PHP and Nginx containers connected to host MySQL server with Docker Compose

 [Creating new PHP project containers](php-project/)